hanwenzhang01/ait-final-project/README.md

 # BookShelf

+# __TODO: THINK ABOUT EDITING?__
 ## Overview

-A virtual bookshelf.
-Users can register and login to access, store and update lists of books they want to read, are currently reading, and have finished reading.
-Each book entry includes the author, title, and user progress.
-Users can also add a publication year, genre, summary, start/finish dates, and reviews of books they have marked as read.
+A virtual media stand.
+Users can store lists of books, movies, and albums they enjoy.
+Users can see the entire media stand on the home page, or see individual lists of books, movies, or albums. **__users can also edit items?? or not lol__**

 ## Data Model